unchartedsoftware/aperture-tiles/docs/src/docs/development/quickstart/readme.md

 ### <a name="execution"></a> Execution ###

 When you have configured all of the required properties, execute the standard spark-submit script again.
-This time you will invoke the CSVBinner and use the `-d` switch to pass your edited base and tiling property files.
+This time you will invoke the CSVBinner and use the `-d` switch to pass your edited base property files (tiling property files can be pass in without a switch).

 ```bash
 tile-generator/bin/spark-submit --class com.oculusinfo.tilegen.examples.apps